aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 | **vpcLatticeV2Envelope**      | 1.
 Parses data using `VpcLatticeSchema`. <br/> 2.
 Parses `value` key using your schema and returns it.                                                                                                        |

+## Safe parsing

+If you want to parse the event without throwing an error, use the `safeParse` option.
+The handler `event` object will be replaced with `ParsedResult<Input?, Oputput?>`, for example `ParsedResult<SqsEvent, Order>`, where `SqsEvent` is the original event and `Order` is the parsed schema.

+The `ParsedResult` object will have `success`, `data`,  or `error` and `originalEvent` fields, depending on the outcome.
+If the parsing is successful, the `data` field will contain the parsed event, otherwise you can access the `error` field and the `originalEvent` to handle the error and recover the original event.

+=== "Middy middleware"
+    ```typescript hl_lines="29 32 35 36 41"
+    --8<-- "docs/snippets/parser/safeParseMiddy.ts"
+    ```

+    1. Use `safeParse` option to parse the event without throwing an error
+    2. Check if the result is successful or not and handle the error accordingly
+    3. Use `data` to access the parsed event
+    4. Use `error` to handle the error message
+    5. Use `originalEvent` to get the original event and recover

+=== "Decorator"
+    ```typescript hl_lines="26 31 34 37 38"
+    --8<-- "docs/snippets/parser/safeParseDecorator.ts"
+    ```

+    1. Use `safeParse` option to parse the event without throwing an error
+    2. Check if the result is successful or not and handle the error accordingly
+    3. Use `data` to access the parsed event
+    4. Use `error` to handle the error message
+    5. Use `originalEvent` to get the original event and recover

 ## Manual parsing

-You can use built-in envelopes and schemas to parse the incoming events manually:
+You can use built-in envelopes and schemas to parse the incoming events manually, without using middy or decorator.

-=== "Manual parsing"
+=== "Manual parse"
     ```typescript hl_lines="25 28"
     --8<-- "docs/snippets/parser/manual.ts"
     ```

     1. Use `EventBridgeSchema` to parse the event, the `details` fields will be parsed as a generic record.
     2. Use `eventBridgeEnvelope` with a combination of `orderSchema` to get `Order` object from the `details` field.

+=== "Manual safeParse"
+    ```typescript hl_lines="24 29"
+    --8<-- "docs/snippets/parser/manualSafeParse.ts"
+    ```

+    1. Use `safeParse` option to parse the event without throwing an error
+    2. `safeParse` is also available for envelopes

 ## Custom validation

-Because Parser uses zod, you can use all the features of zod to validate your data.
+Because Parser uses Zod, you can use all the features of Zod to validate your data.
 For example, you can use `refine` to validate a field or a combination of fields:

 === "Custom validation"